xarray-contrib/xdggs/README.md

 # xdggs

-`xdggs` is an extension for [Xarray](https://xarray.pydata.org/) that provides tools to handle geospatial data using Discrete Global Grid Systems (DGGS).
-It allows efficient manipulation and analysis of multi-dimensional gridded data within a DGGS framework, facilitating spatial data processing, resampling, and aggregations on both global and regional scales.
+`xdggs` is an open-source Python package that provides tools for handling geospatial data using Discrete Global Grid Systems (DGGS).

+It enables efficient manipulation and analysis of multi-dimensional gridded data within a DGGS framework, supporting spatial data processing, resampling, and aggregation on both global and regional scales.

+Inspired by the growing need for scalable geospatial data analysis with DGGS, `xdggs` is built upon the robust [Xarray](https://xarray.pydata.org/) ecosystem, which simplifies working with labeled multi-dimensional arrays.

+As an extension of Xarray, `xdggs` leverages Xarray's capabilities, including seamless access to formats like [NetCDF](https://www.unidata.ucar.edu/software/netcdf/), [Zarr](https://zarr.readthedocs.io/), and parallelization through [Dask](https://www.dask.org/), to provide a powerful and flexible toolkit for geospatial analysis.

 ## Key Features